znuny/manual/source/admin/authentication/token/index.rst

 Client secret
     Your client secret.
 (The application’s own password.)

-.. versionadded:: 6.4.4

-    URL *
+URL
-        Enter the endpoints required for authorization, token, and token refresh.
+    Enter the endpoints required for authorization, token, and/or token refresh.

 Scope
     Add the scope for the token.

 Validity
     The validity of the setting.